 CUNY schools range in competitiveness, with some having open admissions (where all applicants are accepted) to some four-years schools having acceptance rates below 40%.

-Roughly 275,000 students attend a CUNY school on either a full-time or part-time basis, and the CUNY system is the largest urban university system and the third-largest university system in the United States.
+Roughly 275,000 students attend a CUNY school on either a full-time or part-time basis, and the CUNY system is the largest comprehensive university system in the United States.
 It also has one of the most diverse student bodies in the country.
-CUNY consists of 25 undergraduate and graduate schools, located in all five boroughs of New York City.
+CUNY consists of 25 undergraduate and graduate schools, located in all five boroughs.

 - Baruch College